kurealnum/Mini-Workflows/README.md

 5. Testing: pass the testcases
 6. Optimize: optimize the complexities (time and space) of your algorithm

-_The above was written by by [this Youtube account](https://www.youtube.com/channel/UC9s8Wy4D_4dsFjwiufqNAng)_
+_The above was written by by [this Youtube account](https://www.youtube.com/channel/UC9s8Wy4D_4dsFjwiufqNAng), not me!_

 Practice is the most important thing here.
 Other than that, make sure you actually solve the problem each time.
-Here's my little guide(that I try to constantly update and change) to successfully do Leetcode problems.
-Additionally, this workflow should help you actually absorb the information and understand the concept:
+Here's my little guide that I made before I knew about REACTO.
+This workflow should help you actually absorb the information and understand the concept:

-Before I knew about REACTO, I made up my own method of solving these problems:

 **1. Write the problem out**